joshuabryant/strip/README.md

 Recommended modules
 =====

-I'm opinionated.
+We're opinionated.
 Here are a few good modules to install on just about every Drupal site.
 If it isn't here, try to do without it.
 You may find Drupal is better as a framework.